NovatecConsulting/influx-baselining/README.md

 For example, if we assume that the `http_requests_count` measurement has two tags (`http_path` and `http_status`), we can specify `tags: [http_path]` as shown above.
 This means that the baseline will be generated for each http_path individually, however the `http_status` will not be used for differentiation.

+#### Derive database from query

+If the property `baselining.derive-database-from-query` is set to true and no `database` was explicitly specified for a particular query, the service will try to extract the database via regex.
+By default, the property is set to false.
+If the `database` is specified, it will always be used for the particular query!
+The property should reduce the effort to specify the database for a long list of simple queries.

 ## SBOM